When is the first World Cup today today and when does the tournament end?

 When is the World Cup in Qatar?

-Because of excessive summer temperatures in the Gulf state, the Qatar World Cup will be the first to be staged in winter rather than summer.
+Because of excessive summer temperatures in the Gulf state, the Qatar World Cup is the first to be staged in winter rather than summer.

-The first match of the tournament is set to take place on 21 November, and the final is scheduled for 18 December.
+The first match of the tournament took place on 21 November, and the final is scheduled for 18 December.
 Host nation Qatar will play in the opening fixture.

 What is the World Cup draw?

-32 teams will compete in Qatar with the final three teams confirmed via play-offs after the World Cup draw had taken place - a trio of sides that included Wales, who are heading to the global showpiece for the first time since 1958.
+32 teams are competing in Qatar with the final three teams confirmed via play-offs after the World Cup draw had taken place - a trio of sides that included Wales, who are heading to the global showpiece for the first time since 1958.

 Here’s the group stage draw: